ersin-kaya/react-tailwind-projects/README.md

 ## Installation

-After copying the project files to your local machine, follow the steps below to install and run the project:
+Follow the steps below to install and run the project:

 1. Clone or download the project.
 2. In the terminal, navigate to the project directory.